Red Terror: Beginnings

 On August 30, 1918, Leonid Kannegisser, a young military cadet of the Imperial Russian Army, assassinated Moisei Uritsky, the head of the Petrograd Cheka, outside the Petrograd Cheka headquarters in retaliation for the execution of his friend and other officers.

 On the same day, August 30, 1918, Socialist Revolutionary Fanny Kaplan unsuccessfully attempted to assassinate Vladimir Lenin.

 During interrogation by the Cheka, she made the following statement:

 "My name is Fanya Kaplan.
 Today I shot Lenin.
 I did it on my own.
 I will not say from whom I obtained my revolver.
 I will give no details.
 I had resolved to kill Lenin long ago.
 I consider him a traitor to the Revolution.
-I was exiled to Akatui for participating in an assassination attempt against a Tsarist official in Kiev [now Kyiv].
+I was exiled to Akatui for participating in an assassination attempt against a Tsarist official in Kiev.
 I spent 11 years at hard labour.
 After the Revolution, I was freed.
 I favoured the Constituent Assembly and am still for it".